 Sun Mountain Course

 The Sun Mountain course is a perfect introduction to the Las Vegas Paiute Golf Resort.
 Exceptional conditioning exists on all three courses.
-The Wolf course is the Dye course with the most ferocious teeth, but all three are worth playing when in Las Vegas.
+Dye emboldened Wolf course with the most ferocious teeth, but all three are worth playing when in Las Vegas.